 Here are the top spots for ethical and responsible animal treatment:

-The one species Thailand is known for is its elephants, and there’s no place better for elephant spotting than the Kui Buri National Park in Prachuap Khiri Khan province.
+The one species Thailand is known for is its elephants, and there’s no place better for elephant spotting than the Kui Buri National Park.
 Home to around 230 wild elephants, it’s easy to find them roaming around or cooling off in the park ponds.
 The park is also home to a large population of Gaurs.
 Hop by the headquarters for a tour or to arrange accommodation in their spacious bungalows.

 - Absorb The Culture In A Trip To The Famous Temples